 - A. The different levels that the inputs to valuation techniques are used to measure fair value of financial and non-financial instruments have been defined as follows: - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
 A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
 The fair value of the Group's investment in listed stocks, beneficiary certificates and government bonds with quoted market prices is included in Level 1. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
 The fair value of the Groups investment in derivative instruments is included in Level 2. - Level 3: Unobservable inputs for the asset or liability.

-B. Financial instruments not measured at fair value
+The fair value of the Group's investment in equity investment without active market is included in Level 3. - B. Financial instruments not measured at fair value